 #3 Dance in the Delight of Accomplishment

-My final two secrets to have you dancing in the delight of accomplishment are to: 1) select a theme song and 2) sprinkle rewards that you commit to only unlocking once you’ve achieved progress on the tougher stuff.
+My final two secrets to have you dancing in the delight of accomplishment are to: 1) select a theme song and 2) sprinkle rewards that you only unlocking once you’ve achieved progress on the tougher stuff.

 - Choose a theme song with an energetic, moving, and inspiring melody to play each time you dive into a task.
 John Williams soundtracks are great for this.
 When it’s time to call contractors for estimates, make yourself a fancy beverage and play your theme song.
 When you need to prepare paperwork for your taxes, start the morning with a delicious breakfast and play your theme song.
 When you’re headed to the dentist to get a crown, put on gorgeous heels and play your theme song.
 You’ll soon find that each time you hear your song, you spring into action with a renewed vigor and excitement about your life.

 - The sweet satisfaction of a completed task is made that much more special when rewarded with an activity that brings joy, fun, and pleasure to your life.
 For example, I love writing blog posts and letters and cards to friends on the weekends.
 But I carve out that time each weekend only after I’ve checked off my tougher to-dos from earlier in the week.
 This method tricks my brain into reaching for the list instead of avoiding it because I know the more I get checked off the closer I am to enjoying something I love.
-Another example is scheduling a monthly lunch with a dear friend only after I’ve checked at least one thing from each category off the list.
+Another example is scheduling a monthly lunch with a dear friend only after I’ve checked at least one less appealing thing from each category off the list.

 Here’s to turning every tedious, nagging to-do into the manifestation of beautiful goals that bring joy, fulfillment, and solutions to your life.